IsabellyDiasLimaDev/Sale-System-v2/README.md

 # Sale-System-v2
-* Sales system for a winery - in production
+* Sales system for a winery - finished
 * This is a version that has been refactored for a better folder structure
 # Languages used
 * Java